 By Jill Wilson, IBCLC

 There are several reasons why a baby might have a nursing strike.
 Many times a physical problem could be the cause.
-Stuffy noses, ear infections, teething pain, injuries to a baby’s mouth could all make him/her not so eager to nurse.
-For some babies a change in mom’s lotion, soap, or perfume can mask her natural scent and can make the breast unappealing.
+Stuffy noses, ear infections, teething pain, injuries to a baby’s mouth could all make them not so eager to nurse.
+For some babies a change in lotion, soap, or perfume can mask mother’s natural scent and can make the breast unappealing.
 Sometimes a baby will stop nursing if something upsetting happened during a feeding – perhaps mom yelped in pain if baby bit her.
 Sometimes the cause of a nursing strike can be a total mystery.

 Even though the reason for a nursing strike might be unexplainable, there are many techniques that can be used to get baby back to breast.
 The first step would be to offer the breast frequently.
 Don’t wait until baby is overly hungry.
 If baby is too hungry, he/she might not be willing to work with you.
 If baby starts to become frustrated, simply stop and feed via another method.

 Trying to feed baby when they are a little sleepy can also be helpful.
 Usually once baby is asleep, instinct will kick in and baby will start to nurse.